aws-samples/aws-cdk-cicd-boot-sample/README.md

 * Sub folder which `Pipfile` or `package.json` file should not be included into the License check should be listen under the `npm.excludedSubProjects` or `python.excludedSubProjects` attributes.
 * For NPM packages the subfolder also needs to contain a package-lock.json file to ensure the right dependencies will be installed and checked.
 * Dependencies can be excluded from the license verification for NPM and Python as well.
 * Python has many package management solution.
-The Vanilla Pipeline supports `Pipenv` and the regular `requirements.txt` files.
+The CICD Boot supports `Pipenv` and the regular `requirements.txt` files.
 With the ```licensecheck.json``` file `python.allowedTypes` allows to configure which packageManager package types considered.
 The values are `Pipenv`, and the `requirements.txt`.

 ## Appendix